kraakash/JARVIS/README.md

 ## Acknowledgments

 - Inspired by Marvel's JARVIS
-- Built with Python, Selenium, TensorFlow, and various NLP libraries
+- Built with Python, Selenium, TensorFlow, scikit-learn, and advanced NLP libraries
-- Voice processing using SpeechRecognition and pyttsx3
+- Voice processing using SpeechRecognition and pyttsx3 with Hindi TTS support
-- Machine learning with TensorFlow and custom neural networks
+- Machine learning with TensorFlow, scikit-learn, and custom neural networks
-- Advanced conversation system with contextual memory and learning
+- Advanced contextual AI system with real-time activity understanding
-- Human-like interaction patterns and emotional intelligence
+- Smart automation and workflow optimization capabilities
+- Real help engine with actionable problem-solving features
+- Desktop monitoring and productivity analysis system
+- Self-learning AI that improves from user interactions